TonichaB/Niche-Crystals/README.md

 ![signup page lighthouse image](assets/images/sign-up-lighthouse-performance.webp)

-Testing was also completed on the following devices to confirm the responsiveness of the site:
+Testing was completed on the following devices to confirm the responsiveness of the site:

 - Macbook Pro
 - Lenovo Desktop
 - Samsung S21 FE mobile
 - Ipad Pro

-Niche Crystals has also been tested using the following browsers:
+Niche Crystals has been tested using the following browsers:

 - Google Chrome
 - Safari